adamziff/padlox/docs/MUX_INTEGRATION.md

 4. Set the URL to: `https://your-ngrok-url.ngrok-free.app/api/mux/webhook`
 5. Make sure to include the full path `/api/mux/webhook`
 6. Select the events you want to receive (`video.asset.ready`, `video.asset.errored`, etc.)
+7. **Important**: Copy the signing secret displayed in the Mux dashboard and set it as your `MUX_TOKEN_SECRET` environment variable

-### Step 6: Test the webhook
+### Step 6: Test the webhook verification

-1. Make sure your local server is running
+To test the full webhook flow with signature verification:

+1. Set `MUX_SKIP_SIGNATURE_VERIFICATION=false` in your `.env.local`
+2. Ensure your `MUX_TOKEN_SECRET` matches the signing secret in the Mux dashboard
-2. Make a test upload to Mux
+3. Make a test upload to Mux
-3. Check your server logs for messages like "Received webhook from Mux"
+4. Check your server logs for messages like "Mux webhook signature verified successfully"
-4. Verify that the webhook data is being properly processed

 ### Troubleshooting